-I,\\\\\\, being a (member/officer/employee) of the Onondaga Civic Development Corporation(the "Corporation"), DO HEREBY CERTIFY, as follows:

-1. This Certificate is being delivered for purposes of complying with the provisions of Article 18 of the General Municipal Law.

-2. That I own, directly or indirectly, five percent (5%) or more of the stock or other equity interest of the following companies:

-3. That I am an officer or employee of the following companies:

-4. That I am a member of the board of directors of the following companies:

-IN WITNESS WHEREOF, I have hereunto set my hand this \\\\\ day of \\\\\, 2009.

-STATE OF NEW YORK ) COUNTY OF ONONDAGA )

-On the \\\\\\day of \\\\\\, 2009 before me, the undersigned, a notary public in and for said State, personally appeared \\\\\\\, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that he executed the same in his capacity, and that by his signature on the instrument, the individual, or the person on behalf of which the individual acted, executed the instrument.

-NOTARY PUBLIC

-241995 1263041.4 10/21/2009 10:59 AM
+I,Civic Development follows: , being a (member/officer/employee) of the Onondaga Corporation(the "Corporation"), DO HEREBY CERTIFY, as ate is being delivered for purposes of complying with the provisions General Municipal Law. lirectly or indirectly, five percent (5%) or more of the stock or other following companies: 3.
+That I am an officer or employee of the following companies: 4.
+That I am a m nember of the board of directors of the following companies: IN WITNESS WHE 2009.
+REOF, I have hereunto set my hand this day of, STATE OF NEW YO COUNTY OF ONON notary public in and f personally known to r individual whose name that he executed the s day of NOTARY PUBLIC 241995 1263041.4 10/21/2009 10:59 AM